pweinert1409/Dart_Algorithm/README.md

 As it currently stands the code works and will score efficiently but there is a lot of room for error if the dart is thrown at an odd angle or is close to another region.

+References & Acknowledgements:
+I would like to thank Chase Pavlick for helping with the math involved in mapping out the regions of the dartboard and also assisting with the adaptive thresholding.
+I would also like to extend thanks to Kyle Greer and Jack Weiler for assiting with the hardware and assembly.